datafold/data-diff/CONTRIBUTING.md

 ## What should I know before I get started?

-Go through the README and make sure that you understand how `data-diff` works.
+Go through the README and the documentation, and make sure that you understand how data-diff works.

 ## How to contribute?